Shotbow/fudawiki-files/hanafuda/games/hachi-juu-hana.md

 There are 12 yaku in this game, each of which consists of capturing all 4 cards of a given suit.
 For each yaku claimed, a player adds 20 points to their base score as calculated above.
 This will give their final score for the round.

 The Willow suit has a special role in scoring yaku: its cards may be used to complete **either** its own **or** another suit's yaku (but not both).
 For example, if a player captured 2 Willow cards and 2 Peony cards, the player can opt to score the Peony yaku.
 Likewise, if a player has captured all 4 Willows, 2 Pine, and 2 Iris, the player may choose to **either** score the Willow yaku **or** both the Pine and Iris yaku.
 Note that each card may only contribute to one yaku.
+# Strategy
+Due to the versatility of the Willow suit for making yaku, combined with the fact that it contains the most card points, priority should be given to capturing those cards.
+Aside from that, players should aim to capture the highest valued cards before their opponents, as well as capture complete suits or block their opponents from doing so if possible.
+After Willow (35 points), the most valuable suits are Susuki Grass (30 points), Pine (25 points), Cherry Blossom (25 points), and Paulownia (20 points).
+All other suits contain a total of 15 points each.
 # Bibliography
 Johnson, Jason, and Antonietta Fazio-Johnson.
-“Hachi-Juu Hana.”
-Hanafuda Games, Hanami ed., IndianWolf Studios, 2017, pp. 46–48.
+“Hachi-Juu Hana.” *Hanafuda Games*, Hanami ed., IndianWolf Studios, 2017, pp. 46–48.